If you feel threatened or unsafe

 - If there is immediate danger, leave if you can and contact local emergency services first.

-- Move towards people, light, staff, shops, transport, or another visible public place.
+- Move towards people, light, staff, shops, transport, a cafe, a park office, or another visible public place.

-- Do not argue, explain, or continue the meetup if you feel unsafe.
+- Do not argue, explain, prove anything, or continue the meetup if you feel unsafe.
 Leaving is enough.

-- Keep screenshots, usernames, meetup details, and messages if it is safe and lawful to do so.
+- Keep your dog close and under control if it is safe to do so.

 Immediate danger

-Examples of immediate danger include threats of violence, being followed, assault, theft, stalking, coercion, a dangerous dog incident, someone refusing to let you leave, or any situation where you believe a person or dog could be harmed.
+Immediate danger includes threats of violence, assault, someone refusing to let you leave, stalking, theft, coercion, sexual pressure, blackmail, a dangerous dog incident, or any situation where you believe a person or dog could be harmed.

-- Move to a visible public place with other people nearby.
+- Move towards a public place with other people, staff, light, transport, or CCTV.

 Warning signs to take seriously